Last Updated on March 2, 2021 by Shaun Snapp

 No, it is true.
 And here is why.

 BW is based upon a relational design, but it uses emulated cubes based upon a star schema.
 BW is one of the least productive report data structure applications that I have used.
 There are plenty of bad ones that come to mind, such as IBM’s near dead Cognos.
 However, BW absorbs massive amounts of human resources and produces very few reports.
-A lot of what BW does is take flat files and make them into a star scheme, which is called and InfoCube in BW.
+A lot of what BW does is take flat files and make them into a star scheme called InfoCube in BW.
 Then queries are run on the InfoCubes.
 Star schemes, or as SAP calls them in BW, InfoCubes speed read processing.
 These InfoCubes are rendered unnecessary when a column-oriented database like HANA is used along with BW because the column-oriented design and the memory significantly speed the read.
-However, the problem comes in that the customer has already spent vast amounts of money on building all of these InfoCubes.
+However, the problem comes in that the customer has already spent vast amounts of money building all of these InfoCubes.
 InfoCubes that are no longer needed.
 So what is to be done?

 Justifying the Investment into HANA

-To explain the investment into HANA, but not undermine the investment into the InfoCubes, most customers that put BW onto HANA simply keep using the sale InfoCubes.
+To explain the investment into HANA, but not undermine the investment into the InfoCubes, most customers that put BW onto HANA keep using the sale InfoCubes.
 But when new aggregations are necessary, the BW resources run merely the query against a non-cube based structure called an InfoProvider.
 Essentially the BW is in contradiction with HANA because the BW was created to run on a relational, or more accurately, a row-oriented database that was not optimized for analytics.

 Therefore, one can dispense with recoding BW after moving to HANA, but there is a natural conflict between BW and HANA.
 SAP may have published numerous public statements on the topic, but the problem is that most of SAP’s public comments tend to be either false or misleading.
 The fundamental conflict between BW and HANA will, of course, not be addressed by SAP.